Hitler (1997 film)

-Hitler is a 1997 Indian Telugu-language drama film directed by Muthyala Subbaiah, starring Chiranjeevi, Rambha, and Rajendra Prasad with music composed by Koti.
+Hitler is a 1997 Indian Telugu-language action comedy film directed by Muthyala Subbaiah, starring Chiranjeevi, Rambha, and Rajendra Prasad with music composed by Koti.
 A remake of the 1996 Malayalam film of the same name, it follows the story of an overprotective brother safeguarding his five sisters from external threats.

 Prior to signing the film, Chiranjeevi took a year-long hiatus after two consecutive flops, seeking distinctive and meaningful roles.
 Hitler provided such an opportunity, and its release on 4 January 1997 marked a successful comeback for him at the box office.

 Plot

 The film follows Madhava Rao, also known as Madhava, a hot-tempered man who lives in a town with his five sisters—Sarada, Annapurna (Ammu), Lakshmi, Gayatri, and Saraswati.
 Madhava is highly protective of his sisters and fiercely punishes anyone who mistreats them, earning him the nickname "Hitler" from the local youth.
 His maternal uncle Aadi Seshu's children, Balachandra (Balu) and Bujji, are close to the family, and marriages between Balu and Ammu, and Madhava and Bujji, are set to take place once Sarada is married.

 During the search for Sarada's match, a series of misunderstandings occur when Balu, hiding from Madhava, is discovered at the house.
 Madhava, misunderstanding the situation, becomes enraged and cancels all marital arrangements with Balu and Bujji.
 Aadi Seshu's derogatory comments about the sisters escalate the conflict, leading to the severing of family ties.
 Despite the setback, Balu vows to marry Ammu and reconcile with Madhava.

 Meanwhile, Madhava's strained relationship with his father, whom he blames for his mother's death due to a remarriage orchestrated by Aadi Seshu, deepens.
 Aadi Seshu, fearing retribution from Madhava and his father, aligns with the Rudraraju brothers, long-time enemies of Madhava.
 The brothers plot to ruin Sarada's life by having her molested by her professor, Mohana Rao.
 When Sarada insists on marrying the professor to preserve her dignity, Madhava reluctantly agrees, unaware of the full truth.
 Distraught over the situation, Ammu leaves home and marries Balu, further alienating Madhava.